 FTND score value and the number and percentage of subjects in each category (mild/moderate/severe) will be presented at Screening and Day 90 Visit.
-The change from Screening in the FTND score at Day 90 will also be presented.
+The percent change from Baseline in the FTND score at Day 90 will also be presented.
 The changes in the categories will also be presented in a shift table.